Attainment and Progress

 - Measure what is valued

-- Promote immediate intervention and link judgements to learning intentions
+- Promote immediate intervention and link judgments to learning intentions

 - Raise standards by ensuring appropriate challenge for pupils